dortania/Getting-Started-With-ACPI/ssdt-easy.md

 * **Laptop EC fix**:
    * This is because you need to use an ACPI rename over an SSDT on laptops
 * **SSDT-PNLF**:
-   * No need to configuration required for most, use prebuilt file [here](https://github.com/khronokernel/Getting-Started-With-ACPI/blob/master/extra-files/SSDT-PNLF.aml)
+   * Need to be configured to your system
 * **SSDT-GPI0**:
-   * Need to be configured to your system: [SSDT-GPI0.dsl](https://github.com/khronokernel/Getting-Started-With-ACPI/blob/master/extra-files/SSDT-GPI0.dsl)
+   * Need to be configured to your system
 * **AWAC and RTC0 SSDTs**:
-   * 300 series intel boards will also need to figure his out(Z390 systems are most common for requiring this but some gigabyte Z370 do as well)
+   * 300 series intel boards will also need to figure his out(Z390 systems are most common for requiring this but some Gigabyte Z370 do as well)
 * **PMC SSDT**:
    * For fixing 300 series intel NVRAM
 * **USBX SSDT**: